a line they misheard.

 - Due to Game Grumps, Buddy from Another World is more commonly known as Mike Aruba / Mycaruba based on Danny's interpretation of Buddy's only soundbyte.

 - In Beast Wars, Cheetor winds up in the ship the Predacons use as their base and is told by a melodramatic Terrorsaur "Welcome to The Dark Side."
-And that is how the ship became known as the Darksyde (the "y" was added later to dodge copyright issues).
+And that is how the ship became known as the Darksyde (spelled with a Y for trademark reasons).

 - The Venture Bros.: "Dawn Venture" is an in-universe example; thanks to a misunderstanding associated with a cross-dressing Dean's marriage to Baron Underbheit at sunup, Hank is convinced to this day that he has a long-lost sister named Dawn.

 - Pre-Civil War Northerners who sympathized with Southern interests were called "doughfaces", a term popularized by congressman John Randolph.
-But some historians think that he actually called them doe faces, but was misunderstood.
+Some historians think that he actually called them doe faces, but was misunderstood.